Owen Bevan

-Owen Lucas Bevan (born 26 October 2003) is a professional footballer who plays as centre-back for club Bournemouth.
-He is a Wales under-21 international.
+Owen Lucas Bevan (born 26 October 2003) is a professional footballer who plays as centre-back for club Dundee.
+Born in England, he is a former Wales under-21 international.

 Personal life

 Born in Winchester, and raised in Fair Oak, Hampshire Bevan qualifies for Wales through his mother, Katie.
 His father, Lester Bevan, is a boxing coach.
 Owen's brother Taylor Bevan is a Welsh former amateur boxing champion who represented Wales at the 2022 Commonwealth Games, winning the silver medal in the men's light heavyweight event.

 Club career

 Bevan joined the youth academy at Bournemouth when he was nine years old.
 He did play as a central midfielder but moved to defence aged 14.
 He was appointed as the captain of Bournemouth under-18s for the 2021–22 season.
 He joined Truro City on loan in January 2022.
 Having initially signed a professional contract for the first time in March 2021, Bevan was offered a new contact with Bournemouth in May 2022.

 Bevan was given the number 35 shirt ahead of the 2022–23 season, and featured for the Bournemouth first team for the first time during a pre-season friendly against Real Sociedad.
 On 23 August 2022, Bevan made his professional debut for AFC Bournemouth during a win on penalties over Norwich City in the League Cup.

 On 2 September 2022, Bevan joined National League side Yeovil Town on loan until the end of the 2022–23 season.

 On 25 August 2023, Bevan joined League One club Cheltenham Town on a season-long loan deal.
 On 2 January 2024, Bevan returned to his parent club AFC Bournemouth due to injury.

 On 1 February 2024, Bevan joined Scottish Premiership side Hibernian on loan until the end of the 2023–24 season.
 Due to a setback in rehabilitation from injury, Bevan was unable to play for Hibs and he returned to Bournemouth for treatment.

+On 10 July 2026 after impressing while on trial, Bevan left Bournemouth to join Scottish Premiership club Dundee on a two-year deal with an option of a third.
+The next day, Bevan played his first competitive match since December 2023 in a Scottish League Cup group stage win over Airdrieonians.
+On 22 August, Bevan scored his first goal for Dundee in the Dundee derby in a win away at Tannadice Park.